RailsExample/RailsExample/README.md

 a new class that inherits the the class defined in the existing files, but rewrite the class.
 This way you keep the existing code.

+But the problem is that the "name" of the class method that is being over written ends up being a variable, so there needs to be a conditional statement.

+But writing pre-existing gems might have larger effects that are not immediately apparent.